-At each Sprint Planning meeting your team lays down an extra two weeks of track that get you closer to your end destination without compromising speed.
+At each Sprint Planning meeting your team lays down an extra two weeks of track that get you closer to your end destination without compromising velocity.

-Now, refined backlog items are all the pieces of track that are ready to lay down in front of the train to get you to the end destination.
+Refined backlog items are a bit like all the pieces of track that are ready to lay down in front of the train to get you to the end destination.

 Maybe you have a healthy store of track ready to go and you know you won't run out.
 Those pieces of track are the correct size, they’re well-defined and there are no imperfections.

 Even as the train moves ahead at high speed, you can lay them down quickly enough to keep the train moving forward at the same velocity.

 Now imagine that you haven’t looked at your backlog in weeks or maybe months.
 The train is moving ahead at speed and the conductor starts panicking.
 The only track you have is the wrong size, poorly defined, and you don’t know how far it will take you.

 The train has to slam on the brakes to make sure it doesn’t go off the rails.
 Maybe it even comes to a grinding halt, eradicating the velocity built up over time.

 Backlog refinement helps teams maintain velocity